ChenBaiyang/MFIOD/README.md

 * scikit-learn=1.2

 ## Usage
-To reproduce the results in paper:
+To reproduce the results in the paper:
 ```
 python run_reproduce.py
 ```